djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 Note that it does indeed parse, but that it is being parsed as `nonsense`.
-This is the fallback or last resort of the grammar, so to speak, if the statement cannot be parsed in a more meaningful way.
+This is the fallback or last resort of the grammar, so to speak, if the metastatement cannot be parsed in a more meaningful way.
-More details on this mechanism will follow.

 To make sense of this metastatement, we first augment the grammar with a regular exprssion to pick out the `⇒` implication symbol as an operator token.
 The following parse tree shows that the statement is still parses as nonsense but that this symbol is at least being recognised as an operator: